Liposuction vs. Tummy Tuck: Which Is Right?

 Tummy Tuck (Abdominoplasty): Who It's For

-Abdominoplasty is a major surgical procedure that removes excess abdominal skin and fat through a hip-to-hip incision (hidden below the bikini line), tightens the abdominal wall by repairing separated rectus muscles (diastasis recti), and repositions the navel.
+Abdominoplasty is a more comprehensive surgical procedure that addresses the full abdominal anatomy, as detailed by the ASPS.
+It removes excess abdominal skin and fat through a hip-to-hip incision (hidden below the bikini line), tightens the abdominal wall by repairing separated rectus muscles (diastasis recti), and repositions the navel.

 Ideal Tummy Tuck Candidate